Volunteer Opportunities at The Project

 Start Volunteering: Once you've completed the orientation and your required forms have been submitted and accepted, you can begin volunteering!

 Note: Not all positions require this process.
+Some volunteer positions may require a background check; however, we encourage everyone to consider completing the application and greatly value lived experience.
 For more information or if you have any questions, please reach out to viminda@tpqc.org.

 Volunteer Opportunities